IELTS Listening - EngExam.info

 Note how the speaker gives three different numbers.
 The last number is the answer, which is hinted at by their intonation.

-• If you fail to catch the exact answer or miss it completely it is a good idea to try and make an educated guess.
+• If you fail to catch the exact answer or miss it completely, it is a good idea to try and make an educated guess.
 That means crossing out the less likely options to focus on the more likely ones.
-After than you use your judgement.
-Remember, no answer given is a guaranteed loss of a point whereas guessing always has a chance of succeeding.
-In IELTS, you are not penalised for giving the wrong answer.
+After that use your judgement.
+Remember, no answer given is a guaranteed loss of a score point, whereas guessing always has a chance of succeeding.
+In IELTS, you do not get any additional penalty for giving the wrong answer.

 • Before transferring the answer to your exam sheet, double-check your spelling.
 Don’t forget about capitalisation

-• Because IELTS Listening is going to be the first part of the exam for you, it might take your brain to adapt itself to the task, meaning that it wont be 100% effective at the beginning.
-Expose yourself to some spoken English before the exam – watch a video in English or listen to a podcast to prepare yourself for what is ahead.
+• Because IELTS Listening is going to be the first part of the exam for you, it might take your brain some time to adapt itself to the task, meaning that it won’t be 100% effective at the beginning.
+Expose yourself to some spoken English before the exam; watch a video in English or listen to a podcast to prepare yourself for what is ahead.

-• If you find it difficult to make out what is said in a recording, consider consulting the script for unknown words.
-This only refers to your practice listening as you won’t have the tapescript during the actual exam, naturally.
+• When practicing, if you find it difficult to make out what the speakers say, consider consulting the script for unknown words.
+This only refers to your practice listening, as you won’t have the tapescript during the actual exam, naturally.
 If the problem persists, practice more.
 Expose yourself to more recorded English speech.

-• Do not hesitate to write in your exam paper, make marks, underline words or do anything else that can potentially help you achieve a better score.
+• Do not hesitate to write on your exam paper, make marks, underline words, or do anything else that can potentially help you achieve a better score.
+You will have to transfer the answer to a separate answer form, so your markings on the test paper won’t affect your score.

 IELTS Listening questions types

-All of the following examples are taken from IELTS official web page
+All of the following examples are taken from the IELTS official web page.

 Matching

 2. Multiple choice can be either choosing one of three correct answers or completing the sentence with one of three given endings.
-Sometimes the list of answers is bigger and you have to pick more than one of them.
-Listen/read the instructions carefully.
+Sometimes the list of answers is longer, and you have to pick more than one of them.
+Listen and read the instructions carefully.

 Multiple choice

-3. Short-answer questions require you to respond to factual questions on the text.
+3. Short-answer questions require you to respond to factual questions regarding the recording.
 You have to write the answer with the word limit rules similar to the previous question type.

 Short answer